Extreme Event Aware ($\eta$-) Learning: Results

-Theorem \ref{thm:sufficiency} reveals an important insight: effective recovery of extreme events is intrinsically linked to the distributional structure of the observable.
-This justifies the incorporation of the $W_1$ term in the formulation of $\eta$-learning to address the challenge of limited data.
-We, however, acknowledge that the assumptions on which Theorem \ref{thm:sufficiency} builds upon can be hard to verify in practice, rendering the convergence in probability hard to be ensured without further constraints in practice.
-This gap forms a key limitation of our theoretical contribution.
+Theorem \ref{thm:sufficiency} reveals an important insight: effective recovery of extreme events is intrinsically linked to the distributional structure of the observable, justifying the \(W_1\) term in \(\eta\)-learning as a distributional regularizer in limited-data regimes.
+However, the condition that Assumption \ref{assump:extreme-dom} is uniformly satisfied as $W_1\left(y_{\xi \#} \mu, y_{\#} \mu\right) \rightarrow 0$ can be hard to impose during training without additional information.
+Therefore, if Assumption~5 cannot be assured, convergence in the observable distribution does not, by itself, imply point-wise reliability of the learned \(\eta\)-map.
+The learned map should then be interpreted as producing distributionally calibrated candidate extremes, rather than as guaranteeing recovery of their true location, time, or mechanism.
+Point-wise reliability requires additional identifying information, such as richer observables, spatial or temporal references, or structural and physical constraints during training.

 Although Theorems \ref{thm:lower-bound} and \ref{thm:sufficiency} explicitly suggest incorporating the $W_1$ term in the loss function, it might seem that with the current arguments, alternative metrics on the space of probability distributions could also be considered.
 After all, minimizing any quantity that serves as an upper bound for \( W_1 \) would inherently force the \( W_1 \) distance to be reduced, which is still consistent with the theory following the same proof procedure of Theorems \ref{thm:lower-bound} and \ref{thm:sufficiency}.
-Examples of such metrics and divergences include the total variation (TV) distance, the Kullback-Leibler (KL) divergence \cite{gibbs2002choosing}, and as a corollary the \( L^1 \)-log metric \cite{mohamad2018sequential}.
+Examples of such metrics and divergences include the Kullback-Leibler (KL) divergence \cite{gibbs2002choosing} and the \( L^1 \)-log metric \cite{mohamad2018sequential}.